Home Dog Supplies What Are Running Shoes for Dogs and Do Dogs Really Need Them?

 Gradually increase the amount of time you leave the shoes on.
 Once you see that he’s comfortable wearing them inside, start to take short walks first.

-Again, increase the time you spend walking until your dog is fully accustomed and only then start with short runs and increase the running times gradually as well.
+Only then can you start with short runs and increase the running times gradually as well.

 Check your dog’s running booties regularly for wear and tear (if possible, after each run).